No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 Vidgo

 Vidgo is a newer player in the cable replacement space and is a good option to watch the NFL online.
-The service is cheaper than options like fuboTV or Hulu Live, and the base plan costs $64.95 a month.
+The service is cheaper than fuboTV or Hulu Live, and the base plan costs $69.99 monthly.

 Other sports channels Vidgo carries include: